identity-research-lab/tmi-web/README.md

     bin/rails server

 You should see the output logs from the application begin to scroll into view.
-The application will continue running in that terminal shell until you interrupt the process (with cmd-c) or otherwise terminate the application.
+The application will continue running in that terminal shell until you interrupt the process (with `control-c`) or otherwise terminate the application.
 Shutting down the application can be safely done at any time.

 Now that the application has been started, visit [http://localhost:3000](http://localhost:3000) in your web browser.